EXCLUSIVE-HSBC to cut up to 300 jobs in UK commercial banking overhaul -source

 "In line with the Group strategy announced in February, we continue to restructure and review the roles required to transform the bank," a spokesman for HSBC said.

-Europe's biggest bank in June resumed plans to cut around 35,000 jobs it had put on ice after the coronavirus outbreak, as Europe’s biggest bank grapples with the impact on its already falling profits.
+Europe's biggest bank in June resumed plans to cut around 35,000 jobs it had put on ice after the coronavirus outbreak, as it grapples with the impact of the pandemic on its already shrinking profits.

 Chief Executive Noel Quinn has said the moves are necessary to improve the banks profits, as economic forecasts point to a challenging time ahead for the Asia-focused lender.